Our Programs

 Junior year plays a crucial role in the college process, and our counselors provide guidance every step of the way.
 Key recommendations for juniors include:

-• Focusing on academics, as junior-year courses and grades are vital in college admissions.
+• Focusing on academics, as junior-year courses and grades are vital to college admission outcomes.

 • Getting involved in WFS activities that align with their interests and continuing to nurture hobbies outside of school.